mikeoliphant/NeuralAudio/README.md

 # NeuralAudio

-NeuralAudio is a C++ library designed to make it easy to use neural network machine learning models in real-time audio applications.
+NeuralAudio is a C++ library designed to make it easy to use neural network machine learning models (ie: guitar amplifier captures/profiles) in real-time audio applications.

 # Supported Models